Trip Details

 • Tashigaon

 Today, we trek out of the Makalu Barun National Park.
-We descend down to the Barun River.
+We descend to the Barun River.
 We pass through beautiful hills and villages.
-Our further walk finally takes us to Seduwa-Overnight at Seduwa.
+Our further walk finally takes us to Seduwa overnight at Seduwa.

 • BF/Lunch/Dinner